-Yongqin Xian is currently a PhD student at Max Planck Institute Informatics, advised by Zeynep Akata and Bernt Schiele.
+Yongqin Xian is currently a Postdoc at the Max Planck Institute for Informatics.
 He received his master degree in computer science with honors at Saarland University, Germany and bachelor degree in computer science at Beijing Institute of Technology, China.
 He was a research intern at Facebook AI with Lorenzo Torresani.

 Yongqin Xian is mainly interested in solving computer vision tasks with limited supervision.
 For instance, zero-shot learning that learns to recognize unseen classes without any labeled data and few-shot learning that learns to recognize novel classes with only few labeled data.
 Besides, he is also interested in related topics on semi-supervised, unsupervised learning and self-supervised learning.